DD2480-Group-23/Assignment4/report.md

 ## Onboarding experience

 We had not worked with the project beforehand.
 The onboarding was quite a bit more time consuming, but that is also in part due to the nature of the project.

-If you changed the project, how did your experience differ from before?
+For example, the previous project we worked on only had one main component that you would run and test.
+In the case of Openverse, it consists of many different parts that can be ran and tested independently.
+Fortunately the documentation on how to run and test the frontend was good.

 ## Effort spent